buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 An eye for an eye... and the world becomes blind (Mahatma Gandhi, NdA his Traits abhorred violence!)

-Combat is among the main phases of an adventure and is when characters try, with varying results, to show off their mastery with weapons or magic.
+Combat is one of the main phases of an adventure and is when characters try, with varying results, to demonstrate their mastery of weapons or magic.

 Combat is divided into 2 phases:
 - initiative check
-- resolution of actions (movement, attack, various actions...)
+- resolution of Actions (movement, attacks, and other Actions...)

 ## Initiative